MohammadDehghan/DMTC/README.md

 # DMTC: Mutual Dynamic Training based on Contrastive learning for semi-supervised semantic segmentation

-This repo contains the official implementation of our paper: Mutual Dynamic Training based on contrastive learning for semi-supervised semantic segmentation, which is  an concise and effective method for semi-supervised learning semantic segmentation.
+This repo contains the official implementation of our paper: Mutual Dynamic Training based on Contrastive learning for semi-supervised semantic segmentation, which is  an concise and effective method for semi-supervised learning semantic segmentation.

 ## Requirements
 This repo was tested with Ubuntu 18.04.3 LTS, Python 3.7, PyTorch 1.7, and CUDA 11.1. we have used automatic mixed precision training which is availabel for PyTorch versions >=1.7 .